Blanding's turtle: Behavior and life span

 Blanding's turtle overwinters under or near water, in mud, or under vegetation or debris.
 This is known as brumation.
 During the nesting season, a female Blanding's turtle may be found more than a kilometer from where it hibernated.
-It is omnivorous, eating crustaceans and other invertebrates, fish, frogs, crayfish, carrion, berries, and vegetable debris.
+It is omnivorous, eating crustaceans (including crayfish), insects (such as dragonfly nymphs and aquatic beetles), snails and other invertebrates, fish, fish eggs, frogs, carrion, berries, seeds, and vegetable debris.
+It will eat coontail, duckweed, sedge, and bulrush.
 It is capable of catching live fish.
-Based on the extreme lack of aging symptoms and lack of age related decline, these turtles are considered a negligibly senescent species.
+Based on the extreme lack of aging symptoms and lack of age related decline, this turtle is considered a negligibly senescent species.

 Blanding's turtle is a timid turtle and may plunge into water and remain on the bottom for hours when alarmed.
 If away from water, the turtle will withdraw into its shell.
-It is very gentle and rarely attempts to bite.
+It is very gentle and rarely attempts to bite in defence.
 It is very agile and a good swimmer.

 Distribution and habitat

 The geographic range of E. blandingii centres on the Great Lakes, and extends from central Nebraska and Minnesota (where it twice failed to become the state reptile) eastward through southern Ontario and the south shore of Lake Erie as far east as northern New York.
 In Nebraska, this turtle is uncommon in the eastern portion of the state, but common to abundant in the Sand Hills region lakes, ponds, and streams.
 There are also isolated populations in southeastern New York (Dutchess County), New England, and Nova Scotia.

 Its general habitat is wetlands with clean shallow water.
 It is known to bask on logs, and will wander far from water, particularly when nesting.
 It generally nests in sunny areas, with well drained soil.
 Younger turtles may bask on sedge and alder hummocks.
 Young will often travel far in search of mating sites, new habitat, or new food sources, as do elder turtles.